pantheon-systems/documentation/source/_docs/eu-region.md

   <figure><pre id="terminus-new-eu-site"><code class="command bash" data-lang="bash">terminus site:create --region=eu</code></pre></figure>
 </div>

-This command accepts as values a site name, label, and upstream name or UUID.
+This command accepts the following as values: site name, label, and upstream name or UUID.
 For more information, run `terminus help site:create`.

 ### Use Terminus to Display Sites and Regions

+In the following examples, replace or assign `$SITE` with your site name or UUID.

 To display a specific site's plan and region information: